Skip to main content

 As you're shortlisting, trialing, and selecting feature flag software, consider the following:

-• Who will need to use it - To evaluate cost and requirements, consider who'll be using the software and how many licenses you'll need.
+• Who will need to use it?
+To evaluate cost and requirements, consider who will be using the software and how many licenses you'll need.
 You'll need to evaluate if it'll just be the product management professionals, or the whole organization that will require access.
 When that's clear, it's worth considering if you're prioritizing ease of use for all, or speed for your feature flag software power users.

-• What other tools it needs to work with - Clarify what tools you're replacing, what tools are staying, and the tools you'll need to integrate with, such as accounting, CRM or HR software.
+• What other tools does it need to work with?
+Clarify what tools you're replacing, what tools are staying, and the tools you'll need to integrate with, such as accounting, CRM, or HR software.
 You'll need to decide if the tools will need to integrate together, or alternatively, if you can replace multiple tools with one consolidated feature flag tool.

 Best Feature Flag Software Reviews